Hong Kong retail chains ration staples to curb COVID panic buying | Health

 Two of Hong Kong's largest consumer retail chains started rationing some food and drug items on Friday to curb panic buying that has plagued the city over the past week amid fears of a citywide lockdown as COVID-19 cases soar.

 On Wednesday, ParknShop announced shorter opening hours, with some of its 200 branches shutting at 3 p.m. - by which time many shops across the Asian financial hub have been stripped of fresh and frozen meat and vegetables in recent days.
-Hong Kong officials have repeatedly urged people against panic buying this week, saying supplies were adequate.

-Amid public complaints of confused official messaging, Hong Kong Chief Executive Carrie Lam has said her government had no plan for a "complete lockdown" while it plots compulsory testing of the city's 7.4 million residents.
-The government would announce details of the plan when finalized, she said.
+Mall operator HKTV said in an exchange filing on Friday that 20% of its "frontline manpower" was in quarantine.

-Hong Kong has recorded about 350,000 cases of COVID since the coronavirus emerged in the Chinese city of Wuhan in late 2019 and some 1,400 deaths, still far fewer than many other cities.
+Hong Kong has reported about 400,000 cases of COVID since the coronavirus emerged in the Chinese city of Wuhan in late 2019 and some 1,500 deaths, far fewer than many other cities.
+Most infections and deaths were recorded in the past month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)